Amasi: Preparation

+Commercially, amasi is produced using Lactococcus lactis, along with subspecies, Lactococcus lactis subsp. cremonis.
+The milk is first removed of impurities such as particulate matter, white blood cells and udder tissue cells.
+3% skim milk powder and 0.5% gelatine is added to the raw milk to improve the nutritional value.
+The milk is then pasteurised at 72 °C for 15 seconds; then cooled at 30 °C to prevent thickening.
+Lactococcus lactis is then added at a level of 106 cfu/ml and incubated at 30 °C for 16 to 24 hours.

 In culture

 Zulu

 Traditionally, Zulus believe that amasi makes a man strong, healthy, and desired.
 During "taboos", such as periods during menstruation or when a person has been in contact with death, the affected person must abstain from amasi.
 Milk is hardly ever drunk fresh, but it is sometimes used to thin amasi which is deemed too thick to be used.

 South Africa

-Nelson Mandela mentions how he cautiously left a friends's apartment (his hiding place in a "white" area when he was wanted by the apartheid government) after he overheard two Zulu workers comment that it was strange to see milk on the window sill (left out to ferment) because whites seldom drank amasi.
+Nelson Mandela mentions how he cautiously left a friend's apartment (his hiding place in a "white" area when he was wanted by the Apartheid government) after he overheard two Zulu workers comment that it was strange to see milk on the window sill (left out to ferment) because whites seldom drank amasi.

 Amasi is also popular in South African Indian cuisine where it is used similarly to curd.

 Xhosa

 In the Xhosa culture, a bride is served amasi and a piece of meat, which is called uTsiki, as a sign of being welcomed into her new family.